top of page

 Body Safety

-This workshop can be done with parents and children.
-Parents will receive information about the importance of talking to children about body safety, how to recognize signs of sexual abuse and learning about behaviors of perpetrators.
-Parents will develop a family safety plan to be used in their home to promote child safety.
-In a separate workshop, children (typically 3-7 years old) will learn about body safety in an age appropriate manner.
-They will be given coloring sheets that parents can then follow up on and open the door for open communication on a vital and delicate topic.
+This workshop is geared for parents and school administrators.
+Participants will receive information about the importance of talking to children about body safety, how to recognize signs of sexual abuse and learning about behaviors of perpetrators.
+Parents will be encouraged to develop a family safety plan to be used in their home to promote child safety.

 Mandated Reporting